 Guavas can be planted at virtually any time of year in tropical zones, but do best in the warmer months.
 Early spring when it’s just starting to warm up is a good time, as it gives the tree time to stretch out its roots underground before hot weather sets in.

 If you’ll be growing your guava tree in a container and bringing it indoors for the winter, you can start anytime provided that the conditions are relatively warm.
 Aim for temperatures that are above 45 degrees, and preferably above 50.
+As for which container is best, try a 10-gallon Air Pot which we stock in our store.

 While you’ll need to make sure your tree has full sun and another tree for pollination purposes, you’ll also need to keep them separate.
 Guavas should be placed at least 10 meters (33 feet) apart when possible but can be as close as 5 meters if necessary.